ozekisms/perl-send-sms-http-rest-ozeki/README.md

 ## How to send a simple SMS message

- To use the ozeki_libs_rest you have to create a Configuration object.
+ In order to send SMS messages form Perl, you have to create a Configuration object.

 ```perl